Red Hen Publications

 For that matter, I can’t readily suppose that Andromeda Black hung about much with her sister Bella and her crowd, either.
 And Narcissa, four years younger than Bellatrix, would probably have been beneath Bellatrix’s contempt while she was still a scrubby schoolgirl.
 Cissy would have gravitated to a younger group.
 Evidently Malfoy’s.

-But we still have been told nothing of any sort about the character and/or loyalties of Abraxus Malfoy, Lucius’s father, apart from having been associated with Horace Slughorn, and any ex-Slytherin could say that.
+But we still have been told nothing of any sort about the character and/or loyalties of Abraxus Malfoy, Lucius’s father, apart from having been associated with Horace Slughorn in some undetermined context, and any ex-Slytherin could say that.
 Nor do we know who Lucius’s mother was.
 And it looks like we never will.

 • • • •